top of page

 As you can see, Contempt of Court is a wide-ranging charge and can be extremely complex to bring to court and try.

 Tracy Duell-Cazes is a Certified Family Law Specialist and works with Contempt of Court cases as a frequent part of her practice.
-Tracy has nearly 30 years of experience in the area of Family Law and working with clients to both prosecute and defend against Contempt of Court accusations.
+Tracy has over 34 years of experience in the area of Family Law and working with clients to both prosecute and defend against Contempt of Court accusations.

 Contact Tracy at TDC Family Law at 408-267-8484 for a consultation to discuss your situation.